rudykh-yaroslav/microservices/README.md

 How To Run
 ----------

-Build: mvn clean install
+**Build**: `mvn clean install`

-Run: java -jar target/rir-service-1.0-SNAPSHOT.jar
+**Run**: `java -jar target/rir-service-1.0-SNAPSHOT.jar`

 Usage
 -----

-- http://localhost:8888/isp/list - list of all ISPs.
+- `http://localhost:8888/isp/list` - list of all ISPs.
-- http://localhost:8888/isp/{id} - ISP with the specified id.
+- `http://localhost:8888/isp/{id}` - ISP with the specified id.
-- http://localhost:8888/isp?companyName={companyName} - list of ISPs with the specified companyName.
+- `http://localhost:8888/isp?companyName={companyName}` - list of ISPs with the specified companyName (exact match).
-- http://localhost:8888/isp?website={website} - list of ISPs with the specified website.
+- `http://localhost:8888/isp?website={website}` - list of ISPs with the specified website (exact match).
-- http://localhost:8888/isp?email={email} - ISP with the specified email.
+- `http://localhost:8888/isp?email={email}` - ISP with the specified email (exact match).
-- http://localhost:8888/isp/search?companyName={searchTerm} - list of ISPs which companyName contains the specified searchTerm.
+- `http://localhost:8888/isp/search?companyName={searchTerm}` - list of ISPs which companyName contains the specified searchTerm.
-- http://localhost:8888/isp/search?website={searchTerm} - list of ISPs which website contains the specified searchTerm.
+- `http://localhost:8888/isp/search?website={searchTerm}` - list of ISPs which website contains the specified searchTerm.
-- http://localhost:8888/isp/search?email={searchTerm} - list of ISPs which email contains the specified searchTerm.
+- `http://localhost:8888/isp/search?email={searchTerm}` - list of ISPs which email contains the specified searchTerm.
-- http://localhost:8888/isp/register - registering new ISPs (need to provide POST request with the data convertible to ISP POJO).
+- `http://localhost:8888/isp/register` - registering new ISPs (need to provide POST request with the data convertible to ISP POJO).
-- http://localhost:8889/health - the service health check.
+- `http://localhost:8889/health` - the service health check.
-- http://localhost:8889/mappings - list of available HTTP endpoints.
+- `http://localhost:8889/mappings` - list of available HTTP endpoints.
-- http://localhost:8889/metrics - some metrics for the service.
+- `http://localhost:8889/metrics` - some metrics for the service.

-Assumtion: ISP is described by companyName, website and email and assumption is made that ISPs may have same names and websites but emails are unique!
+**Assumtion**: ISP is described by companyName, website and email and assumption is made that ISPs may have same names and websites but emails are unique!

 RIR Service supports both JSON and XML formats: it provides the result for GET requests in different formats depending on "Accept" request header.
-Use "application/json" to get JSON response and "application/xml" to get XML response. /isp/register endpoint can accept XML or JSON data which can be converted into ISP POJO.
+Use `Accept: application/json` to get JSON response and `Accept: application/xml` to get XML response. `/isp/register` endpoint can accept XML or JSON data which can be converted into ISP POJO.

 Errors are described with different HTTP response codes: